http://www.teaneckshuls.org/SelectedPosts/CellPhonePoll.htm

 Oops.
 I meant to say GSM, not digital.
 The old digital was pretty good.

-My GSM phone is fairly good and is excellent for getting short (free) text messages and very short e-mails.
+My GSM phone is fairly good and is excellent for getting short (free) text

 -The main dead area for AT&T GSM in Teaneck is at Teaneck Rd and Route 4.